 The Treasury Department’s Office of Foreign Assets Control (OFAC) stirred controversy earlier this month when it sanctioned Tornado Cash, an Ethereum-based virtual currency mixer, over allegations the platform “failed to impose effective controls” to stop the laundering of proceeds from cybercrime.
 The designation has drawn criticism from industry stakeholders in addition to politicians, with Rep. Tom Emmer (R-Minn.) sending a letter to Treasury Secretary Janet Yellen on Tuesday demanding clarity on the move.

-Tether, a stablecoin issuer, shared its concerns in a news release Wednesday.
+Tether, a stablecoin issuer incorporated under several names in the British Virgin Islands and Hong Kong, shared its concerns in a news release Wednesday.
 Though the company says it does not operate in the United States, it abides by OFAC sanctions as part of its compliance efforts.

 “OFAC has not indicated that a stablecoin issuer is expected to freeze secondary market addresses that are published on OFAC’s [Specially Designated Nationals] List or that are operated by persons and entities that have been sanctioned by OFAC,” Tether stated.
 “Further, no U.S. law enforcement agency or regulator has made such a request despite our near daily contact with U.S. law enforcement whose requests always provide precise details.

 “Unilaterally freezing secondary market addresses could be a highly disruptive and reckless move by Tether.”